nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003150428/README.md

-# generate wordlists username anarchy, generate from lists of names, from country and locale output all formats generate common usernames for country and localization
+# username anarchy generate by country
 ```bash
 ./username-anarchy -a -c us
 ```